Skip to content

 Agriculture, forestry and fishing

-• There is abundant fertile agricultural land and rainfall
+• There is abundant fertile agricultural land and rainfall.

-• The region has a diverse horticulture sector
+• The region has a diverse horticulture sector.

-• There is a controlled timber plantation industry and investment
+• There is a controlled timber plantation industry and investment.

 Tourism, arts and culture

-• Three million tourists visit each year
+• Three million tourists visit each year.

 • Popular conference and business event locations include an upgraded Cairns Convention Centre.

 • There is a vibrant arts and culture industry, including rich Aboriginal and Torres Strait Islander cultural heritage.
+Some of the key arts infrastructure include the Cairns Performing Arts Centre, and the Screen Queensland Studio.

 Major projects

-A strong capital program of private, government, mining and renewable energy projects will be delivered in the Far North Queensland region, find out more about Far North Queensland Major Projects Pipeline.
+A strong capital program of private, government, mining and energy projects will be delivered in the Far North Queensland region, find out more about Far North Queensland Major Projects Pipeline.

-Far North Queensland Industry Breakfast February 2024
+Far North Queensland Industry Breakfast

-Find out more about this diverse region or contact our Far North Queensland regional offices.
+Contact our Far North Queensland regional offices.